-Pepper soup is made with fish, vegetables, and spices.
-But don’t let its simplicity fool you; this soup packs a powerful and complex flavor that will hook you in from the first sip.
+Fish pepper soup is made with just a few ingredients – fish, vegetables, and spices.
+But don’t let its simplicity fool you; this soup packs a powerful and complex flavor that will hook you in from the first sip!

 It is made using a range of spices with complex but warm and earthy flavors.
 It is quite spicy but very soothing.